apache/tvm/relax_spec.md

 # Well-Formedness Criteria

-Prior to type-checking and shape inference, Relax programs must conform to certain syntactic criteria to be valid, which includes conforming to the expectations of the above-described normal form.
+Prior to `StructInfo` checking, Relax programs must conform to certain syntactic criteria to be valid, which includes conforming to the expectations of the above-described normal form.

 The following criteria apply to all programs (including before normalization):
 1. `DataflowVar`s can be bound only inside `DataflowBlock`s.
 Additionally, a `DataflowVar` may not be used outside of the `DataflowBlock` in which it is defined.